nglar/ngTouch/readme.md

 *Contact me at [mark@webman.io](mailto:mark@webman.io) to get yours added.*

-The following is a list of libraries that requires by SmartObject:
+The following is a list of libraries that requires by ngTouch:

  * [Angular](https://github.com/angular/angular.js):
 HTML enhanced for web apps